heroiclabs/nakama-cpp/README.md

 1. Install and run the servers.
 Follow these [instructions](https://heroiclabs.com/docs/install-docker-quickstart).

-2. Nakama C++ SDK is released with prebuilt libraries for following platforms and architectures:
+2. Nakama C/C++ SDK is released with prebuilt libraries for following platforms and architectures:

 - Windows - Visual Studio 2015, 2017, 2019 (x86, x64, Debug, Release)
 - Android - Android 4.1 (armeabi-v7a, arm64-v8a, x86, x86_64)